lee-janice/-lee-janice.github.io-/content/posts/about-this-site.md

 I still don't *really* understand, but I'm far closer now than I was back then!
 Through Tumblr, I found myself gravitating towards more simplistic and minimal layouts.

-[^tumblr]: If you dare, take a look at my Tumblr blog [here](https://luxstellae.tumblr.com/) and be transported into my middle-to-early-high-school mind and aesthetic sensibilities.
+[^tumblr]: If you dare, take a look at my Tumblr blog [here](https://luxstellae.tumblr.com/) and be transported into my middle-school-to-early-high-school mind and aesthetic sensibilities.
 I never wrote posts of my own, though.
-I simply let reblogs be the voice of my mind.
+I was a reblogging lurker.

 - Wikipedia
 - LaTeX